Divorce Decree Modification Process

 What does a divorce judgment involve?

 When you divorce In Oregon, you will end up with court-approved divorce judgment whether you and your spouse agree to all the terms or you go through a trial process and the court decides the terms.
 This legally-binding document sets forth how specific matters will be resolved, as well as dictates the responsibilities each party post-divorce.
+It’s important to have an experienced divorce decree modification attorney on your side to assist you through this proccess.

 Divorce judgments may include: